jessepav/lacygoill-wiki-backup/vim/compiler.md

 `%Q` pops the file name at the top of the stack.

 `%r` prevents the matched text (rest of the line) from being consumed.
-It will be parsed afterwards in another pass.
+It will be parsed afterward in another pass.

 ---